simonlim42/Breakout-RL/README.md

 ## Acknowledgements

 We extend our gratitude to OpenAI for providing the Atari Breakout Gym environment and the research community for their invaluable contributions to reinforcement learning algorithms.

----

-Delve into the world of reinforcement learning with Breakout-RL.
-Witness as your agents master the Atari Breakout game through the power of reinforcement learning algorithms!
-Play, learn, and contribute to the evolution of intelligent gaming agents.

-**Disclaimer:** This project is intended for educational purposes and does not endorse any real-world application of video game AI.